Cosmic Time Physics -- On the relation between cosmological redshift and fine structure constant variation: Introduction

+Contemporaneously to these achievements, a correlation between redshifts and distances for extragalactic sources was found by \cite{hubble1929relation}.
+The origin of this correlation was subject of intense debate between proponents of static and expanding universes on the 1930s (\cite{kragh2017universe}).
+The fault of the Einstein's static universe to explain the redshift of galaxies leaned the balance to the FLRW metric, whose time dependent factor $a(t)$ can explain the cosmological redshift (\cite{tolman1934relativity}).
+The FLRW model describes a solutions to the Einstein's field equations for a homogeneous and isotropic universe.
+The evolution and fate of the Universe depends on the nature of different density components, i.e., radiation, matter, curvature and dark energy.

+Different cosmological tests were proposed to probe whether the Universe is expanding or remains static. \cite{tolman1930estimation} predicted that in an expanding universe, the surface brightness of a receding source with redshift $z$ will be dimmed by $\sim(1+z)^{-4}$.
+Consequently to Tolman's prediction, the equation $d_L=d_A(1+z)^\gamma$, with $\gamma=2$ was established between \textit{luminosity distance} $d_L$ and \textit{angular diameter distance} $d_A$ for a expanding universe.
+There are contradictory results on this kind of test, some of them claim for expansion (\cite{lubin2001tolman,sandage2010tolman}) while others (\cite{lerner2006evidence,crawford2010observational,brynjolfsson2006surface}) are advocating for a static universe.
+Nevertheless, neither expanding nor static studies are conclusive, since they depend on an uncertain possible galaxy evolution.
+In this work, we develop the Cosmic Time Physics theory that offer an alternative explanation to cosmological redshift, conducting to a new consistent cosmological model.

-The rest of the paper is organized as follows: Section ~\ref{sec:StdModel_ExpansionLensing} introduces the luminosity distance equations for the \textit{standard model} and \textit{expansion lensing} paradigm.
-Section ~\ref{sec:revKcorrection} shows how K-correction introduces undesirable amounts in the measurement of flux energy.
-Section ~\ref{sec:Ccorrection} derives C-correction, a proper innocuous rest-frame transformation.
-Section ~\ref{sec:Supernovae Luminosity Distance fit} analyses the fit of a SNIa sample to different cosmologies.
-In Section ~\ref{sec:AnalysisRedundance} the analysis is reproduced with the public cosmoSIS tool.
-Discussion is performed in Section ~\ref{sec:discussion}.
-The conclusions are presented in Section ~\ref{sec:conclusions}.
+The rest of the paper is organized as follows: Section~\ref{sec:stdModel} describes the foundations of the expanding universe.
+Section~\ref{sec:CTP} present the Cosmic Time Physics theoretical framework.
+The clarification of some issues related to the CTP theory are exposed in Section~\ref{sec:Discussion}.
+The conclusions are presented in Section~\ref{sec:conclusions}.